- Shop Plans

 Unlike one-year and two-year plans, six-month plans have historically followed a unique seasonal pattern that depends on whether the contract will include summer months.
 Typically, the more summer months included in the six-month plan, the higher the average price of the plan.

-The same pattern was evident in 2012, with the average price of six-month plans steadily rising all year until July.
-2013 has also proven this trend so far, with price increases lasting until July and then decreasing.
+This pattern was evident in 2011, 2012, and now 2013, with the average price of six-month plans steadily rising all year until mid-summer, and then decreasing in the fall.

 This chart shows the average price for a six-month fixed-rate plan (excluding 100 percent green energy plans).

 Average monthly costs as shown are based on a customer who uses 12,000 kilowatt-hours per year.
 See "About the Index" in the right column to learn more about how the Index is calculated.